David Berman (mobster): Organized crime

+An FBI report says of Berman during this era, "Inasmuch as he had tasted confinement for a considerable length of time, he is a most dangerous type of law violator, due to the great price he is willing to pay in order to avoid another state of confinement.
+Has a great ability to control of his emotions and where prior to being sent away to Sing Sing Prison for a lengthy term he was considered tough, subsequent to his release he is considered vicious.
+Has a short choppy type of speech, was not too well educated but disguised this fact with little conversation."

-According to his daughter Susan's memoir Easy Street, Davie Berman ordered the murder of two Italian-American brothers who had been sent by Chicago Outfit acting boss Al Capone to organize a Mafia crime family in the Twin Cities.
+According to his daughter Susan's memoir Easy Street, Davie Berman ordered the contract killings of two Italian-American brothers who had been sent by Chicago Outfit acting boss Al Capone to organize a Mafia crime family in the Twin Cities.

 The Chicago wiseguys' murders allegedly resulted in a sit-down between Capone and Berman's protectors in the Genovese crime family of New York City.
 Capone demanded Berman's assassination and the New York mobsters spoke in Berman's defense.
 At the end of the sit-down, Capone grudgingly backed down, but vowed to kill Berman if he ever came to Chicago.

 According to Twin Cities crime historian Paul Maccabee, FBI files reveal that David Berman contributed very heavily to Marvin L. Kline's mayoral campaign under the understanding that, if Kline won the election, Berman would take over illegal gambling in Minneapolis.
 Therefore, during Kline's 1941–1945 term as Mayor, Berman briefly eclipsed his rivals and became the leader of the Minneapolis criminal underworld.
 According to Susan Berman, when Kline was the Mayor, Tommy Banks and Kid Cann had to work for her father.

-According to his daughter, Susan, Berman also used his crew to intimidate and terrorize the Silver Shirts, an anti-Semitic militia financed by Nazi Germany, and drove them out of Minneapolis.
+According to both David's daughter, Susan, and Neal Karlen, David Berman also used his crew to intimidate and terrorize the Silver Shirts, an antisemitic militia financed by Nazi Germany.
+Berman once personally physically assaulted Silvershirt leader William Dudley Pelley, and warned his followers to keep their antisemitic rhetoric out of Minneapolis, or else.